Revel in what food can do for you and welcome the good vibes.

 With that being said, your diet should not only be sustainable but should improve your quality of life for the long-term.
 We live in an era where internet and social media are easily accessible.
 This means that you probably have a daily news feed consisting of the latest diet and weight loss hacks to scroll through.
 A new diet trend seems to appear each season beckoning for you to drink this every morning or eat that twice a day to achieve your desired physique.
 These “fast fixes” are becoming more and more extreme and LESS about something that was once primal for us.
 Additionally, we fail to consider the possible susceptibility to future health problems and metabolic damage from going about extreme dieting and/or exercise.
 Although remarkably resilient, the body does an incredible job of telling us when something is awry.
 We tend to ignore these symptoms attributing them to old age or genetics, when in truth we are not as helpless as it seems.
 Knowing how and what to eat is fundamental to a healthy metabolism.
 The goal is to find the root of the issue(s), educate each client as to why he/she is suffering from their unique physical/mental symptoms, and further coach him/her on how to restore health.
 Samantha believes in using food and lifestyle changes to heal your body at the metabolic level in order to gain long-term, effective results.

 We all have our own roles and life desires.
-The pace at which we live our lives has allowed for food to be placed on the back burner, yet we make so many other attempts to achieve what we believe to be health.
+The pace at which we live our lives has allowed for food to be placed on the back burner, yet we take exhaustive measures elsewhere to achieve what we believe to be health.
 Your nutrition should be primary as sustenance is an absolute necessity.
 Food should be viewed as fuel to increase your “performance”, whether it be in the athletic, business, or family/relationship realm.
 The wrong foods, a lack of or too much physical activity, and stress shift the body towards the overproduction of stress hormones and accelerate the aging process.
-The right food paired with stress management habits will yield the production of the youth hormones and furthermore-- better HEALTH.
+The right food paired with stress management habits will yield a happier and healthier you.